Towards AMS measurements of $^{91}$Nb, $^{94}$Nb and $^{93}$Mo produced in fusion environment: Results and Discussion

-For the foils irradiated during the DTE2 campaign at the JET reactor with a molybdenum content above 1\%, our preliminary calculations on the expected \textsuperscript{91}Nb and \textsuperscript{94}Nb concentrations suggest that these \textsuperscript{91}Zr and \textsuperscript{94}Zr interferences should not limit the \textsuperscript{91,94}Nb measurement at VERA, provided that chemical sample preparation can reduce the zirconium content to levels similar to these tested samples.
-On the other hand, to allow the measurement of their \textsuperscript{94}Nb concentrations, the suppression of \textsuperscript{94}Mo should be improved.
-This could involve studying the dependence of this suppression on various ion cooler parameters, such as the guiding field strength.
+For the foils irradiated during the DTE2 campaign at the JET reactor with a molybdenum content above 1\%, assuming that 50\,mg of sample material and 1\,mg of Nb carrier are used, the \textsuperscript{91}Nb/\textsuperscript{93}Nb and \textsuperscript{94}Nb/\textsuperscript{93}Nb ratios to be measured at VERA would be in the order of 10\textsuperscript{-–10} and 10\textsuperscript{-–11}, respectively.
+This means that \textsuperscript{91}Zr and \textsuperscript{94}Zr interferences should not limit the \textsuperscript{91,94}Nb measurement at VERA, provided that chemical sample preparation can reduce the zirconium content to levels similar to the sputter targets used in this study.
+On the other hand, to allow the measurement of their \textsuperscript{94}Nb concentrations, the suppression of \textsuperscript{94}Mo needs to be improved.
+This could involve studying the dependence of this suppression on various ion cooler parameters.
+An example would be the study of the dependence of the suppression factor on the energy with which the ions are injected into the ion cooler.